How to deal with roundabouts - video guide

 Multi-lane traffic light controlled roundabouts.

-Sometimes the roundabout will have a combination of traffic lights and give-way lines to be aware of.
-If you have give-way lines then give-way to the right as normal.
+Sometimes the roundabout will have a combination of traffic lights and give-way lines.
+If you have give-way lines then give way to the right as normal.

-Look out for signs and road markings when there are multiple lanes as they will help as to what lane you will need.
+Look out for signs and road markings when there are multiple lanes as they will help you choose the correct lane.

-Which lane to use on a roundabout video
+Which lane to use on a roundabout — video for learner drivers

 Subscribe for more tips on our YouTube channel